Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t - Local News 8

 Michael Guillory, who works at a hotel near the scene of the New Year’s crime, told CNN affiliate WDSU he had “never” seen those steel barricades up in seven years.

 On Google Maps Streetview, images of Bourbon Street show that there are also bollard systems on the ground.
-But the bollards –– vertical posts that can move up and down –– are in the process of being repaired, New Orleans City Councilmember Jean-Paul Morrell said on Wednesday.
+But the bollards are in the process of being repaired, Morrell said Wednesday.

 The city has been working on installing new, removable stainless-steel bollards along several blocks, from Canal Street to St. Ann Street.

-Note: CORRECTION: An earlier version of this story gave the incorrect name of the firm that did the 2019 report on security risks in the French Quarter.
-It is Interfor International.